ArulWeb3/cursormcptest/docs/api-reference.md

 ## API Versioning

-All API endpoints are prefixed with `/api/v1/` to ensure proper versioning.
+All API endpoints are prefixed with `/api/v1/` for Odoo endpoints and base path `/` for Calculator endpoints.

 ## Authentication